Avoid a major meltdown by knowing the essential steps to take when a flight plan veers off course

 Can you get a refund on a delayed or canceled flight?

-With DOT enforcement of parts of its 2024 consumer-protection rule now halted and in limbo, airlines have more flexibility in how they handle delays and cancellations.
+Maybe.
+Under the Biden administration, the DOT made it easier for passengers to get automatic compensation for flight delays and cancellations.
+Now, airlines have more flexibility in how they handle delays and cancellations.
 They’re no longer required to make cash payouts in addition to issuing refunds for some disruptions.
-Here’s what you need to know about your rights:

 If your flight is delayed